devnull-cz/c-prog-lang/modules/strings.md

 - `"xxx"` is called a *string literal* or a *string constant*

-- in lays in a consecutive piece of memory: `'x' 'x' 'x' '\0'`
+- stored in a consecutive piece of memory: `'x' 'x' 'x' '\0'`

 - `'\0'` terminates the string literal.
 That's the C convention.